HAND-CHECKED·SOURCE-VERIFIED EVERY TERM·REAL TUITION FEES·0 PAID PLACEMENTS

 The Dutch family.
 Or the ecology-leaning family.

-If you're a Dutch-mother-tongue family living in Thailand, this is the school.
-There is no other parallel Dutch-medium stream in any international school in the country, and the IGCSE and IBDP Dutch options at exam years make a genuine difference at university-application time.
+If you're a Dutch-mother-tongue family on the Eastern Seaboard, this is the clearly documented local option: the school says its Dutch Stream is the only one in this region, with CNaVT and IBDP Dutch examination routes.
 For non-Dutch families, the right fit is the family that values the Forest School + eco-literacy programme over sport-heavy or curriculum-heavy alternatives — a child who's outdoors-curious, ecology-oriented, and likely to flourish in a smaller, calmer environment than the larger premium-tier schools.

 // 05 · Trade-offs